Carnegie Mellon University

 When Christian Borle accepted his Tony Award in 2012, he thanked all of his teachers in Pittsburgh.

 And while they included many from Carnegie Mellon, primary and secondary educators were on his mind as well.
+Timothy Dahlem was the man who most influenced his love of musical theatre.

-"We would listen to original cast recordings in music class and he created these little one page quizzes that we'd do while we listened," Borle said.
-"First time I ever heard 'Sweeney Todd.'
-Changed my life."
+"We would listen to original cast recordings in music class, and he created these little one-page quizzes that we'd do while we listened," Borle said.
+"First time I ever heard 'Sweeney Todd' changed my life."

-"[Gray] was really instrumental in encouraging me to pursue this as a career and helping me with my audition material for Carnegie Mellon," he said.
+Another teacher was Mary Beth Gray, director of theatre arts at Shady Side Academy in Pittsburgh. "[Gray] was really instrumental in encouraging me to pursue this as a career and helping me with my audition material for Carnegie Mellon," he said.

 Jamie deRoy